cmikedev/mystic-mindfulness/README.md

 ![image](https://github.com/cmikedev/mystic-mindfulness/blob/main/readme_images/edit-blog-test-2.png?raw=true)</br>
 </br>

 The Superuser will be redirected to a form which allows them to edit the blog post.
 Here, a photo is added.
-Clicking the "Edit Post" button will submit the changes.</br>
+Clicking the "Edit Post" button will submit the changes.

+Please see the Bugs Section - Duplicate Attribute Error as the form thumbnail widget has been removed.</br>
 </br>

 ![image](https://github.com/cmikedev/mystic-mindfulness/blob/main/readme_images/edit-blog-test-3.png?raw=true)</br>